Sheikh Mujibur Rahman: United Bengal politics (1943–1947)

 Mujib moved to Calcutta for higher education.
 At the time, Calcutta was the capital of British Bengal and the largest city in undivided India.
-He studied liberal arts, including political science, at the erstwhile Islamia College of Calcutta and lived in Baker Hostel.
+He studied liberal arts, including political science, at the Islamia College of Calcutta and lived in Baker Hostel.
 Islamia College was one of the leading educational institutions for the Muslims of Bengal.
-He obtained his bachelor's degree from the college in 1947.
+He obtained his bachelor's degree in 1947.